Spider-Man: Edge of Time: Reception

 Spider-Man: Edge of Time received mixed reviews.
-McKinley Noble of GamePro highly criticized the game pointing out it ultimately doesn't live up to Shattered Dimensions, only giving Edge of Time a "fair" rating of 3 out of 5.
+McKinley Noble of GamePro highly criticized the game, pointing out that it ultimately doesn't live up to Shattered Dimensions, only giving Edge of Time a "fair" rating of 3 out of 5.
 Joystiq was more critical, giving the game 2.5/5 and criticizing Beenox's misuse of the Spider-Man character.
 IGN gave the PS3 and Xbox 360 versions a 4.5 out of 10, but gave the Wii version a 6.0 and the Nintendo 3DS version a 5.5.
 GameSpot gave the game a 6 out of 10, saying that it "tells an enjoyably absurd time-hopping tale, but stepping into the tights of its two heroes doesn't feel as empowering as it should".
 Game Informer gave it a 6.5, saying "Edge of Time is a major step back from the formula that worked."
 Destructoid gave the game a 5 out of 10.
 GameTrailers gave the game a 5.4 out of 10, praising the story and voice acting, but criticizing the repetition of the gameplay.